The Fair Housing Act covers apartments, mobile homes, condos, houses and vacant lots that will be used for housing.

 The ECOA prevents lenders from discriminating when approving loans or setting terms.

-The ECOA prevents lenders from making loan decisions based on your race, religion, color, national origin, marital status, sex, age or whether you get income from any public assistance program.
+The ECOA prevents lenders from making loan decisions based on your race, religion, color, national origin, marital status, sex, age or whether you get income from a public assistance program such as Social Security or Supplemental Security Income.

 “In regards to women and mortgages, the ECOA mandated that women could establish credit in their own name, which allowed them to build credit for purchases — including homes,” said Bobbie Wasserman, the founder of Single Lady Estates, which supports women throughout the homeownership life cycle.
 “Prior to the ECOA, women could buy homes, but it would be dependent on a supportive employer or family member.”